-Summary of Material Features of the Plan
+Summary of Material Features of the Amended and Restated Plan

-The material features of the Plan are:
+The material features of the Amended and Restated Plan are:

-- The maximum number of shares of common stock to be issued under the Plan is 5,000,000; - The award of stock options (both incentive and non-qualified options), stock appreciation rights, restricted stock, restricted stock units, unrestricted stock, cash-based awards, and dividend equivalent rights and is permitted; - Shares that are forfeited, cancelled, held back upon exercise of an option or settlement of an award to cover the exercise price or tax withholding, reacquired by the Company prior to vesting, satisfied without the issuance of stock or otherwise terminated (other than by exercise) will be added back to the reserved pool under the Plan.
-Shares we reacquire on the open market will not be added to the reserved pool under the Plan; - Stock options and stock appreciation rights will not be repriced in any manner without stockholder approval; - The value of all awards awarded under the Plan and all other cash compensation paid by us to any non-employee director in any calendar year may not exceed \$750,000; - Any dividends and dividend equivalent rights payable with respect to any equity award are subject to the same vesting provisions as the underlying award. - · Any material amendment to the Plan is subject to approval by our stockholders; and - The term of the Plan will expire on December 14, 2030.
+- Pursuant to the Amended and Restated Plan, an additional 1,780,000 shares are reserved for issuance under the Amended and Restated Plan (together with the 5,000,000 shares of common stock initially reserved under the Stock Plan, an aggregate of 6,780,000 shares); - The award of stock options (both incentive and non-qualified options), stock appreciation rights, restricted stock, restricted stock units, unrestricted stock, cash-based awards, and dividend equivalent rights is permitted; - Shares that are forfeited, cancelled, or otherwise terminated (other than by exercise) will be added back to the reserved pool under the Amended and Restated Plan.
+Shares tendered or held back upon exercise of an option or settlement of an award to cover the exercise price or tax withholding, and shares subject to a stock appreciation right that are not issued in connection with the stock settlement of the stock appreciation right upon exercise thereof, will not be added back to the reserved pool under the Amended and Restated Plan.
+In addition, shares we reacquire on the open market will not be added to the reserved pool under the Amended and Restated Plan: - · Stock options and stock appreciation rights will not be repriced in any manner without stockholder approval; - The value of all awards awarded under the Amended and Restated Plan and all other cash compensation paid by us to any non-employee director in any calendar year may not exceed \$750,000; - · Any dividends and dividend equivalent rights payable with respect to any equity award are subject to the same vesting provisions as the underlying award. - · The plan administrator may only accelerate the exercisability or vesting of awards in circumstances involving a grantee's death or disability; - · Any material amendment to the Amended and Restated Plan is subject to approval by our stockholders; and - The term of the Amended and Restated Plan will expire on December 14, 2030 and no incentive stock options may be granted under the Amended and Restated Plan after September 9, 2030.
+We are not asking our stockholders to extend the term of the Stock Plan.

-Based solely on the closing price of our common stock as reported by the New York Stock Market on September 30, 2020 and the maximum number of shares that would have been available for awards as of such date under the Plan, the maximum aggregate market value of the common stock that could potentially be issued under the Plan is \$521,350,000.
-Shares that are forfeited, cancelled, held back upon exercise of an option or settlement of an award to cover the exercise price or tax withholding, reacquired by the Company prior to vesting, satisfied without the issuance of stock or otherwise terminated (other than by exercise) will be added back to the reserved pool under the Plan.
-Shares we reacquire on the open market will not be added to the reserved pool under the Plan.
+Based solely on the closing price of our common stock as reported by the New York Stock Market on September 30, 2022 and the maximum number of shares that would have been available for awards as of such date under the Amended and Restated Plan, the maximum aggregate market value of the common stock that could potentially be issued under the Amended and Restated Plan is \$198,069,299.